HVAC Maintenance Checklist

 Photo Credit: Southern Virginia Higher Education Center / Flickr / Public Domain Mark 1.0

 It is no fun dealing with a broken HVAC system, especially when the temperature starts to rise.
-If there are issues with your system, like a malfunctioning thermostat, leaking ducts, or a broken part, it’s time to call the professionals.
+If there are issues with your system, like a malfunctioning thermostat, leaking ducts, or a broken part, it’s time to call the HVAC professionals.

 An experienced HVAC specialist can help diagnose the problem and provide the necessary repairs to get your system running smoothly again.